WendyAnthony/Code_Each_Day/Code-Projects-2022.md

 **Today's Progress**:
 - Revisited calendar heatmap, learned from Dominic Roye, first done Dec 2020, updated for 2022
 - Created functions for repeating code chunks!!
+- Fixed internal links on this page - the name and #xxx need to be lower case letters

 **Thoughts:**
 - Pleased with myself to create functions to reduce duplication of code chunks!!